arxk9/rai/doc/user/core.rst

 Core
 ========================

+RAI is currently in beta testing stage.
+Feel free to contact jhwangbo@ethz.ch for suggesting possible improvements.

 The core of RAI is simply a collection of classes needed for learning.
 They are grouped into the following 6 categories

 * function